Fidouda/latex/README.md

 # latex
-LaTeX templates that I use
+This repository contains LaTeX snippets and templates that I gathered and (possibly) modified.